Child standing in front of tall waterfall in spring

 Directions to Buckden Beck Waterfalls

-Starting from Buckden Car Park, head out of the gate nearest the toilets, heading towards the path to Buckden Pike.
+1. Starting from Buckden Car Park, head out of the gate nearest the toilets, heading towards the path to Buckden Pike.
 You will skirt around the campsite go through a metal gate and end up at the foot of Buckden Beck.
+Here, turn left,, keeping the beck to your right.

-Once you reach the beck, head upwards.
-To start with, the path is clear, then it will become narrower the higher up you climb.
+2. To start with, the path is clear, then it will become narrower the higher up you climb, although still well walked and visible.
 The pools to the right will get larger as you go, and the last waterfall (pictured above) is a little more of a scrambly path, not suitable for the youngest explorers.
 But is accessible for the more sure footed, older children.
+UPDATE: Whilst the top falls are still accessible, the path has become very eroded in places and is very narrow with steep sides.
+As such, the falls are best safely viewed from below.

-You can get all the way up to the lead mine of Buckden Pike along the waterfalls, but it is not a child friendly path, and should be reserved for the grown ups with the strongest nerves, as I have been told it is extremely dicey!!
+3. You can get all the way up to the lead mine of Buckden Pike along the waterfalls, but it is not a child friendly path at all, and should be reserved for the grown ups with the strongest nerves, as I have been told it is extremely dicey in places.
 Check out our route to Buckden Pike if you fancy getting to the top in a more child friendly fashion!
-Enjoy all the pools, the higher you go, the greater the falls so keep going!
-Don’t progress past your comfort zone, there’s plenty of pools to play in that don’t require any scrambling!
+Enjoy all the pools, the higher you go, the greater the falls!
+Don’t progress past your comfort zone, there’re plenty of pools to spot that don’t require any scrambling!

-Stop and enjoy, paddle, splash and picnic!
+4. Stop and enjoy a splash and maybe even a picnic!
 Then head back to the car park when you’re done.
 As with all water, be sensible, be wary of currents and be aware that the falls can be a WHOLE difference kettle of fish after prolonged rainfall.
 These photographs were taken after a period of dry weather.

 What’s cool for kids at Buckden Beck Waterfalls?

-💦 There are several paddling sized pools to play in and dip your toes!
-Just be careful after a period of heavy rainfall and grown ups check the depths of the water, the pools have ample paddling room, but be wary these are wild pools, and the level can drop away very quickly.
+💦 There are several splash sized pools to throw stones!
+Just be careful after a period of heavy rainfall and grown ups check the depths of the water if children dip their toes.
 As with ALL water play, children MUST be supervised at ALL TIMES.

 ✨ We have been here SO MANY TIMES and it never fails to disappoint.
-We love to bring a picnic and the kids will spend hours!
+We love to bring a picnic and the kids will spend hours throwing stones!
+Just remember to take home all your rubbish and leave no trace.

-🌳 Let’s face it, with a short wander and a promise of paddling, you won’t need much in the way of a distraction!
+🌳 Let’s face it, with a short wander and a promise of a splash, you won’t need much in the way of a distraction!
 But check out some of our walking games if you fancy it!
 Or you can download a free scavenger sheet!

 Useful Information: